How to Create a Content Strategy

 A good content strategy uses good keywords

-When you’re competing with thousands, if not millions, of other businesses trying to target the same people as you, it’s important to optimise your SEO by making the most of appropriate keywords available to you and the content you’re producing.
+When you’re competing with thousands, if not millions, of other businesses trying to target the same people as you, it’s important to optimize your SEO by making the most of appropriate keywords available to you and the content you’re producing.
 How?
 Know what your target audience is searching for.

 For this activity you don’t need to put on your fortune teller’s hat either.
 Use a keyword research tool like Google’s Keyword Planner to source keywords and key phrases that your audience is likely to type into Google or another search engine.
 Don’t be too broad though; for example, ‘southern hemisphere holidays’ is not a good keyword phrase because any man and his dog could use that in a search and mean completely different parts of the world.
 Be more specific, ‘Perth holidays’ or ‘Milford Sound holidays’ are better.